acend/container-basics-training/content/en/docs/06/_index.md

 * Sharing a directory between multiple containers
 * Sharing a directory between the host and a container
 * Sharing a single file between the host and a container

+An alternative to working with volumes would be to mount local directories (host folders) by a path into your container.
+We will use this in chapter 08.

 ### Docker storage driver